christian-taillon/log4shell-hunting/README.md

 As the log4j "sawdust" settles, many Organizations may want to take further proactive steps to hunt for current or prior abuse of cve-2021-44228 in their environment.

 This resource takes a threat hunting approach to identifying evidence of successful exploitation of this vulnerability.
-It is not inteded to soley replace detection of attacks on the network; a role that is ideally primarily fulfilled by existing security products, but instead takes advantage of the "noisy" nature of the attack to systematically hunt for successful outcomes of the attempted attacks against vulnerable assets across an environment.
+This is not intended to solely replace detection of attacks on the network; a role that is ideally primarily fulfilled by existing security products, but instead takes advantage of the "noisy" nature of the attack to systematically hunt for successful outcomes of the attempted attacks against vulnerable assets across an environment.

+We are intentionally not using security control alerts for our initial scope our initial investigation.
+These alerts should not be ignored - the records these alerts provide can be used if the alert contains the URI, User-AgentStrings, or other fields mentioned later that may contain the attack.
+However, keep in mind that Threat Hunting is most valuable when it identifies true threats that the SOC has not already triaged.
+Therefore data from things like NTAs, NG-Firewall HTTP logs or Proxys, or even Web Server logs (which is what we use here for examples) will be more valuable than IPS alerts Log4j attack logs.

+Also, consider that SOC triages alerts from security controls.
+Their deliverable is a determination on whether a notable event that has been surfaced requires additional escalation or not.
+A Threat Hunter delivers a compromise assessment:

+1. I am reasonably certain the system/environment is safe​
+2. I am reasonably certain the system/environment is compromised​
+3. I am uncertain and will need to conduct more analysis

 ### Hunt 1: Device Performing Log4j Attack Resolutions Connection
 **Hunt Methodology: Hypothesis Driven** <br>